crosslandwa/wac.scheduling/README.md

  */

 metronome.on('stopped', () => { /* occurs when stopped */ }

+metronome.report(); // Request metronome to report (via emitted events) current BPM and number of beats

 // -----TAP-----
 // a simple tap tempo type utility